DiffusionVL: Translating Any Autoregressive Models into Diffusion Vision Language Models: Introduction

-\begin{itemize} \item We validate the effectiveness and feasibility of translating any pretrained autoregressive models into diffusion vision language models, providing an efficient and low-cost approach for developing high-performance diffusion vision language models. \item Our model supports flexible generation lengths and efficient KV-cache reuse via block diffusion strategy, two advantages that are absent in existing diffusion vision language models. \item Extensive experimental results demonstrate that our method yields a state-of-the-art \thename{}, which not only narrows the performance gap with advanced autoregressive vision language models but also achieves a $2.0\times$ speedup compared to existing diffusion vision language models. \end{itemize}
+\begin{itemize} \item We validate the effectiveness and feasibility of translating any pretrained autoregressive models into diffusion vision language models, providing an efficient and low-cost approach for developing high-performance diffusion vision language models. \item We incorporate a block decoding strategy that enables arbitrary-length generation and efficient KV-cache reuse, addressing two key limitations of existing diffusion vision language models. \item Extensive experimental results demonstrate that our method yields a state-of-the-art \thename{}, which not only narrows the performance gap with advanced autoregressive vision language models but also achieves a $2.0\times$ speedup compared to existing diffusion vision language models. \end{itemize}